drivendataorg/zamba/docs/docs/train-tutorial.md

 This tutorial goes over the steps for using `zamba` if:

 * You already have `zamba` installed (for details see the [Installation](install.md) page)
-* Have labeled videos that you want to use to train or finetune a model
+* You have labeled videos that you want to use to train or finetune a model

 `zamba` can run two types of model training: